lowRISC/lowrisc-site/content/docs/minion-v0.4/installtools.md

 * awk: symbol lookup error: awk: undefined symbol: mpfr_z_sub

 A work-around is to manually execute `unset LD_LIBRARY_PATH` afterwards before installing the cross-compiler.

+Follow these instructions _(caution: from a previous release)_ and then use the browser back button:

  * [Compile and install RISC-V cross-compiler] ({{<ref "riscv_compile.md">}})